stakater/mto-docs/content/integrations/grafana/readme.md

 From this the extension writes Grafana's `generic_oauth` settings: one `org_mapping` entry per tenant role — so three per tenant, for owners, editors and viewers — plus a `role_attribute_path` that detects cluster administrators only.
 Keeping tenant roles out of `role_attribute_path` is deliberate: Grafana would otherwise take the highest of the two and flatten per-organisation roles into one role everywhere.

 You do not need to label the secret.
-The extension adds `mto.grafana/sso-secret: "true"` on first reconcile so its informer cache watches only SSO secrets.
+The extension adds `mto.grafana/sso-secret: "true"` on first reconcile, so its informer cache watches only SSO secrets.

 ## Giving a tenant a dashboard